Horosphere/Spectrogen/README.md

 ## Building

-Spectrogen depends on SDL2, fftw3, and swscale
+Spectrogen depends on SDL2, fftw3, swscale, and portaudio.